gclapperton/playground/README.md

 # Deep playground

+> Modified to include the [diabetes dataset](https://raw.githubusercontent.com/plotly/datasets/master/diabetes.csv) from [plotly](https://plot.ly/).
+Uses PCA (principle component analysis) to visualize the multidimensional dataset in the two dimensional "heatmaps"

 Deep playground is an interactive visualization of neural networks, written in TypeScript using d3.js.
 We use GitHub issues for tracking new requests and bugs.
 Your feedback is highly appreciated!